What is a Market Economy?

 Characteristics of a Market Economy

-- Individuals have the right to profit from private ownership of business and property.
+- Individuals are allowed to profit from private ownership of business and property.
 Ownership rights are not only for the government, as in a command economy.

 - Market players are free to produce, sell, and purchase as they please, subject to government regulations on illegal products.

 - The market is motivated by individuals trying to sell their offerings to the highest offeror, while simultaneously attempting to pay the least for goods and services that they need.

 - Competition is present among producers, which keeps prices fair and ensures efficient production and supply.

-- Players have equal access to relevant information on which to base their decisions.
+- Players enjoy equal access to relevant information on which to base their decisions.

-- The government plays a limited role in this economic system but has a regulatory function to ensure fair play and less monopoly.
+- The government plays a limited role in a market economy but performs a regulatory function to ensure fair play and less monopoly.

 - Increased efficiency in the production of goods and services due to business competition

 - Encourages innovation, which keeps the market evolving